Last Updated on February 5, 2026 by Emily Hopkins

 At this point, you become the legal owner of the property.
 The notary ensures that all legal requirements are met and the transaction is properly recorded.
 This step provides legal protection and confirms the transfer of ownership.

-The notary will read the contract aloud, ensuring that all parties understand the terms and conditions.
-Once the deed is signed, it is registered with the Land Registry, officially recording the new ownership.
+The deed signing usually takes place at the notary’s office, with both parties present.
+The notary reads the contract aloud to ensure everyone understands the terms and conditions.
+After signing, the deed is registered with the Land Registry, officially recording the new ownership.

 After that, the final payment, including the purchase price and any associated fees, is transferred at this stage.
 This includes taxes, notary fees, and registration costs.

-Viv Europe can assist with transferring the amount through our trusted partner, Spartan FX.
-Rest assured that you can experience secure and efficient fund transfers.
-You may also benefit from competitive exchange rates and personalized services.
+Viv Europe can assist with transferring funds through our trusted partner, Spartan FX.
+You can enjoy secure and efficient transactions, along with competitive exchange rates and personalized service tailored to your needs.

 Legal Requirements for Foreign Buyers